 Investment Income.
-Investment income mainly includes income received from short term investments in collective trust products and interbank deposits.
+Investment income represents income received from short term investments in collective trust products and interbank deposits.
 Our investment income increase by 397.9% from RMB8.9 million in 2013 to RMB44.2 million (US\$7.1 million) in 2014.
-The increase was primarily attributable to income received from trust products purchased in year 2013 as well as income from interbank deposits purchased in year 2014, and the non-recurring gain on remeasurement of previously held equity interest to fair value in the amount of RMB8.8million (US\$1.4 million).
+The increase was primarily attributable to an increase in short term investment products.